BdR76/MultiLanguage/readme.md

 How to use
 ----------
-All translations are stored in a JSON file like this:
+Store two or more translations in a JSON file, for example `languages.json` like this:

 	{
 	    "en": {
 	        "Hello": "Hello World!",
-	      "Yes": "Yes"
+	        "SaveChanges": "Do you want to save the changes?", "Yes": "Yes",
+	        "No": "No"
 	    },
 	    "fr": {
 	        "Hello": "Bonjour à tous!",
+	        "SaveChanges": "Voulez-vous sauvegarder les modifications?",
+	        "Yes": "Oui",
+	        "No": "Non"
+	    }
+	    "zh": {
+	        "Hello": "大家好",
+	        "SaveChanges": "是否要保存更改？",
-	      "Yes": "Oui"
+	        "Yes": "要",
+	        "No": "不要"
 	    }
 	}

 And then MultiLang.js can be used like this: